respawn-app/FlowMVI/docs/quickstart.md

         }
     }

-    // this happened because savedState() uses onStart() under the hood, and init does too.
+    // this happened because serializeState() uses onStart() under the hood, and init does too.
-    // Init is run after savedState because it was installed later.
+    // Init is run after serializeState because it was installed later.
 }
 // or
 val broken = store(Loading) {